Blokmap/backend/README.md

 Since we are working with a dockerized application, some commands need to be run inside the container.
 We provided a `Makefile` for these cases.

+The testing commands will require the application to run locally, this requires setting certain environment variables.
+To this end an example [`.env`](./.env.example) file has been provided.

 ### Database Management

 ```sh